ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

     in the above example, we could see that from the profiler trace

-    SQL: StmtCompleted - had 2 entries. one for each query
+    SQL: StmtCompleted - had 2 entries, one for each query
     SQL: BatchCompleted - had 1 entry, since 2 queries were executed as a Batch

+    so, Batch is similar to Multiple transactions executed at once.

+    In real world, if there is an AD-HOC Queries running, we can look at individual statements that is contributing under column SQL: StmtCompleted -> Duration.

+    if there is a Requirement to check the list of stored procedures names that gets executed during a day, then
+        - SP:Completed